ABC News Defends Its Epstein Coverage After Leaked Video Of Anchor

 "At the time, not all of our reporting met our standards to air, but we have never stopped investigating the story," the ABC News statement says.
 "Ever since we've had a team on this investigation and substantial resources dedicated to it."
 The network said it intended to run a two-hour documentary and launch a six-part podcast on Epstein in January 2020.

-Project Veritas is led by the conservative provocateur James O'Keefe, who tells tells NPR that the tape was sent to him unbidden by an employee at ABC News.
+Project Veritas is led by the conservative provocateur James O'Keefe, who tells NPR that the tape was sent to him unbidden by an employee at ABC News.
 "It's an entirely new model for Project Veritas," O'Keefe says.

 In the past, O'Keefe has published recordings of phony donors pitching to NPR fundraising executives, which led to the forced departure of the network's CEO in 2011, even though the tapes as initially released proved to be deceptively edited.
 Other efforts to try to lure a female CNN correspondent on a boat with sex toys and another to get Washington Post reporters to bite on a fake accusation of rape against a Republican Senate candidate ran aground.